MozillaFoundation/mozfest-hosted-assets/README.md

 Hosted assets (`dist/hosted/`) are served from S3.
 Widget assets (`dist/embed/`) are not deployed.

 On every push to `main` that changes source files, the CI workflow builds the assets and commits the output to the `compiled` branch.
-Copy the files from `compiled` to S3 manually.
+Copy the files from `compiled` to the S3 bucket `mozillafestival-accelevents-assets` manually.

 ## Platforms